-- Use a bell or call out to alert other users and wildlife to your presence.
+- Use a bell or call out to alert other users and wildlife.

-- Choose a trail that matches your abilities.
-Park staff or staff at bike shops can help you choose a trail within your abilities.
+- Choose a trail that matches each rider’s abilities.
+Park staff or staff at bike shops can help suggest a suitable trail.

-- To reduce the chance for a negative wildlife encounter use bear bells on your bike and make noise when biking through shrubby areas or approaching corners.
-Read the park publication You are in Bear Country before your trip.
+- Use bear bells on bikes and make noise when biking through shrubby areas or approaching corners.
+Review bear safety information before your trip.

-- If you encounter wildlife on the trail, stop and wait for the animals to move away.
+- During wildlife encounters on the trail, stop and wait for the animals to move away.

 - Dogs must be kept on a leash at all times.
 This is often awkward and uncomfortable for both the rider and animal.
-Consider leaving your pet at home or with friends.
+Consider leaving pets at home or with friends.

 - Horses have the right of way.
 In encounters with horse parties, dismount and stand a few feet off the trail (preferably on the downhill side) until the party has passed.
 When approaching from behind, stay a few metres back to avoid being kicked.
-Let horse riders know of your presence and wait for their instructions before you pass.
+Let horse riders know someone is nearby and wait for their instructions before passing.